 Priority for her music had to be juggled with the bill-paying necessities and challenges of everyday life.
 Mary returned to school and worked full-time as a paralegal for a non-profit organization.
 Yet she has long had the inner awareness that recording was in her future.
 Her catalyst came in the form of personal maturation and family crisis as Mary’s fortieth birthday loomed and her mother was in a near fatal auto accident.
 In early 1998, Mary found herself making the difficult decision to leave One Thin Dime to create music on her own terms.
 She had some savings.
 She had her talent and her voice.
 It was time to finally say “yes!” to her driving desire.
 Over the next 12 months, she and former Nighthawks drummer Pete Ragusa, gathered musicians and finalized a varied play list of classic and less covered blues and R&B tunes.
 The title cut was written by Mary and arranged by Pete.
 He also produced the recording.
 They cut her first disc, No Time Like Now in 1999.
 It was a long time coming – a labor of patience and love.

 The release of No Time Like Now raised Mary’s profile on the DC music scene and built a buzz around her live shows.
 Regular airplay of No Time on WPFW 89.3 FM, and Wammie nominations and wins for best female blues vocalist followed, along with hard-earned respect from fellow musicians.
 Tapping this momentum, Mary gathered a group in early 2000 to include guitarist Keith Grimes and drummer Raice McLeod, both original players with the great Eva Cassidy.
 The original line up also included local bassist extraordinaire Wade Matthews (the Assassins and Nils Lofgren).
 The Mary Shaver Band had steady gigs at blues festivals and favorite local clubs in the Washington DC area.
 The band opened for Southside Johnny and the Asbury Jukes at the Birchmere.
-A live album was recorded at Blues Alley in 2006, which included another Mary original called Everything I Need (But My Baby).
-Along with No Time Like Now, the Mary Shaver Band Live recording can be purchased on iTunes and CDBaby.com.
+Mary Shaver Band: Live (at Blues Alley) was recorded in 2006, which included Everything I Need.

 Mary identifies with musical genres that are honest, raw and deep in emotion.
 She has found that in the blues, soul, R&B, and classic rock.
 Music is an all-consuming passion for Mary, evident in her hectic schedule, including a full-time job outside of music.
 In October 2014, she disbanded the Mary Shaver Band, after 14 years.
 Then Mary focused on songwriting and learning rhythm guitar.
 She’s been a performer and professional musician for 26 years.